OUR DEPARTMENT ETHOS

 The MFL department is very much based on a desire to engage students in languages and promote a love of language learning.
 We believe that engagement is at the core of Outstanding lessons: that is, if students are engaged in their lesson, they will be focused and able to make the progress they are capable of.
 We aim to develop young people that enjoy, understand and appreciate the study of languages and linguistics, and consequently have excellent transferable skills to take with them to the wider world.

-Our curriculum is designed to allow students to experience three key European languages in Year Seven (French, German and Spanish), before choosing their favourite and most successful languages to continue to further study in older years.
+Our curriculum is designed to allow students to experience two key European languages in Year Seven.
+Students study two of the following three languages; French, German, Spanish, dependent on the half year they are in, students can then select to continue studying one or both of their languages from Year Nine onwards, for GCSE.
 Students develop essential key speaking, listening, reading and writing skills, whilst studying a breadth of topics.
 KS3 Homework is set to consolidate work in class and improve vocabulary across all topics.
 Homework at Key Stage 4 and 5 has a greater focus on independent learning, whilst still concentrating on vocabulary, exam skills and research into the target-language countries.

 Should you want any further information about the MFL

 Department at Southam College then please do not hesitate to contact us – we’d be very happy to talk through any questions you may have.

 Mrs S French – Joint Head of MFL, Co-ordinator for French

 Mr J Johnson – Joint Head of MFL, Co-ordinator for Spanish